Bernardo-MG/cookiecutter-python-library/README.rst

 Usage
 -----

-The template has been prepared for `Cookiecutter`_, and consists of Python code and Jinja2 labels.
+While the project consists of Python code and Jinja2 templates it is prepared to be used through `Cookiecutter`_.

 Prerequisites
 ~~~~~~~~~~~~~